Insurance and reinsurance in Ireland: overview

 Implied restrictions contained in motor insurance policies.

-Mandatory provisions concerning solicitors' professional indemnity insurance.
+Mandatory provisions concerning professional indemnity insurance for solicitors and insurance intermediaries.

 Provisions in the Criminal Justice (Drug Trafficking) Act 1996 concerning minimum disclosure requirements.